-Federal hydraulic fracturing legislation could delay or restrict development of our oil and natural gas properties.
+The potential adoption of federal and state hydraulic fracturing legislation could delay or restrict development of our oil and natural gas properties.

 During the last Congressional Session, several bills were proposed that would have subjected the process of hydraulic fracturing to regulation under the Safe Drinking Water Act.
 Similar legislation may be proposed by the current Congress.
 In addition, the EPA's Office of Research and Development (ORD) is conducting a scientific study to investigate the possible relationships between hydraulic fracturing and drinking water.
-The ORD expects to have the initial study results available by late 2012.
+The ORD expects to have the initial study results available by late 2012 and final results by 2014.
 Hydraulic fracturing involves the injection of water, sand and chemicals under pressure into rock formations to stimulate production.
 The use of hydraulic fracturing is necessary to produce commercial quantities of crude oil and natural gas from many reservoirs.
 Although it is not possible at this time to predict the final outcome of the ORD's study and any resulting legislation, any new federal restrictions on hydraulic fracturing could significantly increase operating, capital and compliance costs.
 Such cost increases could delay or restrict development by operators of our oil and natural gas properties.